lavaskin/ffxiv_makeplace_price_tool/README.md

 # FFXIV MakePlace Housing Price Tool

 Fetches relevant housing item prices and tallies them up given a MakePlace house item list from the MakePlace app.
+This currently only supports english, but could change in the future.

 ## How To Use